decentraland/adr/content/ADR-201-lambdas-wearables-API-analysis.md

 - Research if the functionality of searching wearables by `textSearch` is used in some other service and implement `POST /wearables/search { textSearch: string }`

-### Potential Solution 2: Explorer directly hits the Content Server

-Are these functionalities worthy enough to have a handrail between the Explorer and Content Server through Lambdas?
-- For the use case 1, request all the ids to the Content Server and use them as-is.
-- For the use case 2, have a fixed list of base-avatars ids (what currently Lambdas has) and request them to the Content Server.

-This solution reduces traffic to Lambdas server and reduces the overall request time for the Explorer.

 ## RFC 2119 and RFC 8174